 Researching your many options for funding your business can be time consuming.
 If you’re looking to start a business or take the next step and expand, you have the option of debt or equity finance.

 The first thing you need to know is how much money you’ll need.
-You can get an idea of this by adding up the starting costs of:
+You can get an idea of this through a number of different methods:

-By comparing this total amount to the cash you have available, you can gauge how much money you may need to borrow.
-The less you borrow, the less debt you’ll carry or the less control of your business you will need to hand over.
-To reduce financial stress, you may want to consider ideas that can save you more money or, if you can, keep working your existing job for extra income.
+By comparing this amount to the cash you have available, you can gauge how much money you may need to borrow.
+To reduce financial stress, if it looks like you need to borrow a larger amount, you may want to consider ideas that can save you more money or, if you can, keep working your existing job for extra income.

-Another option can be funding from the federal government, which offers grants for some new businesses.
+Another option can be to apply for federal government grants for some new businesses.

 Debt finance is borrowed money that you pay back with interest within an agreed time.
-The most common forms of debt finance include:
+The most common types include:

 - Bank loans

 - Equipment leasing and hire purchase.